cloudflare/cloudflare-docs/content/waf/analytics/paid-plans.md

 {{<Aside type="note">}}

-A deleted Firewall Rule or Rate Limiting rule will show as `Rule unavailable` under **Firewall Rules** or **Rate Limit Rules**.
+A deleted Firewall Rule or Rate Limiting Rule will show as `Rule unavailable` under **Firewall Rules** or **Rate Limit Rules**.
 To check the changes made within your Cloudflare account, review your [Audit logs](https://support.cloudflare.com/hc/en-us/articles/115002833612-Understanding-Cloudflare-Audit-Logs).

 {{</Aside>}}